Hans Poulsen - The Aussie Troubadour

 In the early 90s, Hans was invited by some friends he had met in Boston, to meet up with them in the northern US city of Seattle.
 From Seattle they travelled to Cortes Island about 160 km north of Vancouver, Canada.
 During his time on the island, Hans suffered a massive stroke, in October 1992.
 Hans was left alone in his apartment for two days before friends discovered him.
 He was taken to hospital in Vancouver by helicopter where he remained in a coma for almost a month.

 In 1993, a CD of new music, ‘Carry You In My Heart’, recorded before Hans suffered his stroke, was released.
-The music on the album in very laid back and relaxing to listen to and a credit to Hans' songwriting talent.
+The music on the album is very laid back and relaxing to listen to and a credit to Hans' songwriting talent.
 The title track is a deeply personal song to the friends and loved ones that have meant the most to Hans in his life.
 Other outstanding tracks include Crazy, Splinters Of Ice and Wildbird.
 Musicians helping out on the album were Mark Punch (guitar), Sunil De Silva (percussion), Mark Kennedy (drums), and Tony Buchanan (sax).

 “The 9-track album touches on familiar themes which Poulsen made popular all those years ago: peace, politics Vs nature, utopia, co-operation, love – both personal and global, compassion and positiveness!”
 (Chris Spencer)